WARNING: Danger of explosion if incorrect battery replaced. Operate only with AA batteries.

 Warning: To prevent injury this apparatus must be securely attached to the rack.

-This charger supports the following models of Shure lithium-ion rechargeable batteries:
+This charging station supports the following Shure charging modules and Lithium-ion rechargeable batteries:

 Caution!
 Remove AC power and batteries when installing charger modules.